23 Aug Anatomy Set in Stone, 12 Mosaics of Eustachi’s Anatomical Engravings.

 Another motivation for this project was the intersection of art and science in a time when I feel we need more of both.
-Since early childhood I’ve been fascinated with art, natural history, geology and minerals, scientific inquiry and rare books.
+Since early childhood I’ve been fascinated with art, natural history, geology and minerals, scientific inquiry and antiquarian books.
 This project allows me to dovetail all my intellectual interests and explore their overlap.

 I chose Eustachi’s drawings to work from because of their beauty and also because being in color they were easier to interpret than Vesalius’ black and white illustrations.
 The choice is also an act of reverence and preservation of knowledge from antiquity— the fact these drawings are still accurate and relevant after 465 years feels like they deserve to be immortalized— and since mosaics can last thousands of years, that seems like a good way to honor and preserve them.